fanlidublin/DaysInDublin/Daily_Proverb.md

 - It takes as much energy to wish as it does to plan.
 Eleanor Roosevelt

 - Don't blame others as an excuse for you not working hard enough.
 Unknown

+- It doesn't matter where you start.
+Only that you begin.
+Robin Sharma